 Dip Stick Tests

-A sample of urine is examined under a microscope by looking for indications of infection, bacteria, or white blood cells in the urine.
-It may also be examined for the presence of of glucose, protein and other substances, which can be indicators of certain conditions.
+A sample of urine is examined under a microscope to detect indications of infection, such as bacteria, white blood cells, yeast or parasites.
+Urine may also be examined microscopically for the presence of other substances which may indicate systemic disorders, or certain types of crystals, which may be evidence of kidney stones.